Community Projects

 Huchuy Yachaq

-A community project in a Cusco neighbourhood to improve education, skills and the quality of life of poor children, where you can volunteer.
+A community project in a Cusco neighbourhood.
+The project has been running for well over 20 years.
+It aims to improve education, skills and the quality of life of families in this poor community.
+Contact us about the possibility of volunteering.

 Rainforest Concern

-See how Andean Trails is helping communities reforest the Andean slopes with ECOAN.
+Together with ECOAN, a Peru based NGO, Andean Trails is helping communities reforest the Andean slopes.

 Amantani